Peter Reinhard

-Peter Reinhard (1827–?) was a gunsmith and marksman operating out of Loudonville, Ohio during the mid-1800s.
+Peter Reinhard (1827–?) was a gunsmith and marksman operating out of Loudonville, Ohio during the mid-19th century.
 He became famous for the quality of his muzzle-loading rifles and for his prowess in shooting competitions.
 His rifles remain popular with collectors today.

 Early years

-Peter Reinhard was born in Bavaria, Germany on June 1, 1827.
+Peter Reinhard was born in the Kingdom of Bavaria on June 1, 1827.
 He spent his early childhood there and then immigrated to the United States when he was five years old.
 It was then that his family took up residence in Columbus, Ohio.
 It was in Columbus that he got an apprenticeship with gunsmith Cornelius Jacobs and he never looked back.
 In 1849 he married Katherine Klee and moved to the small town of Loudonville.

 Career

 As soon as he moved to Loudonville, Reinhard set up his gun shop and began to make and repair guns.
 During his early years he became quite adept at building and repairing muzzle-loading rifles.
 These were the main guns in use at the time, and he became one of the best at both building and shooting them.
 As his notoriety grew, his shop on North Water Street became one of Loudonville's main attractions.